rosettatype/legible-typography/_chapters/5-overview-of-research.md

 Chapter 6) but it is difficult to explain why the results are different for eInk and print.

-Question: Do you have any suggestions as to why the results are different?
+> Question: Do you have any suggestions as to why the results are different?
+{: .question }

 Setting aside the lack of explanation for the outcomes, the study by Moys, Loveland, and Dyson (2018) found differences in both reading speed